lparisot/spring-devops/src/main/ansible/README.md

 ```
 $ ansible-vault encrypt group_vars/all/vault
 ```
-The file will be encrypt without asking any password, using the one found in ~/.devops_pass.txt file (this filename is defined in ansible.cfg file).
+The file will be encrypted without asking any password, using the one found in ~/.devops_pass.txt file (this filename is defined in ansible.cfg file).

 You must also change group_vars/all/vars file:
 * The servername with your domain name.